LiLi Roquelin: Career

-She selected and directed a total of 12 people while creating and managing the entire album: she wrote, composed, arranged the songs, recorded the vocals, piano and synths, directed the musicians, the mixing and mastering engineers.
-Brian Scheuble (Elton John, Sheryl Crow, Liz Phair) mixed the album and Grammy-nominated Joe Lambert (Moby, Sinead O'Connor) was the mastering engineer.
-She mentioned she “came across the idea many times that to make a good album or get some credibility a woman has to hide herself behind the name of a well-known male producer (...); less than 10% of record producers are women and this can be intimidating for girls”so she wants to “inspire all the women songwriters that if they have a vision they can do it too.”
+She selected and directed a total of 12 people while creating and managing the album.
+Brian Scheuble (Elton John, Sheryl Crow, Liz Phair) mixed the album and Grammy-nominated Joe Lambert (Moby, Sinéad O'Connor) was the mastering engineer.
+She emphasized in interviews the fact there are less than 10% of record producers who are women and her goal is to encourage other women to follow their vision.

-LiLi Roquelin's signature sound has solidified in a mix of indie pop, folk, rock.
 In June 2019, she performed the American National Anthem at Citi Field, New York Mets.
 A few weeks later she also performed Live on Ukulele/piano accompanied by guitar and drums at the 13th annual Rockstock & Barrels surf, skate and music festival on Rockaway Beach, New York City.

-She participated alongside Julian Lennon on a spoken-word track called "Voices of the People," which is part of the soundtrack album featuring Quincy Jones for the movie "One Little Finger", directed by Rupam Sarmah and released in Fall 2019.
+She participated alongside Julian Lennon on a spoken-word track called "Voices of the People," which is part of the soundtrack album featuring Quincy Jones for the movie "One Little Finger", directed by Rupam Sarmah and released in fall 2019.

-On 28 February 2020, before New York City's public health crisis and COVID-19 pandemic confinement, she shot with her team the music video "Feel Good" which was then officially released on 5 May 2020 with the deluxe edition of “Be Inspired”.[63].
+On 28 February 2020, before New York City's public health crisis and COVID-19 pandemic confinement, she shot with her team the music video "Feel Good" which was then officially released on 5 May 2020 with the deluxe edition of “Be Inspired”.

-In the summer of 2020, Roquelin sang and appeared in a remote collaboration video led by Queen AndreYAH Black and Off-Broadway co-singer Phyllis Harris, featuring worldwide artists.
-The recording was directed and produced by multi Emmy award winning jazz pianist and composer, D.D.
-Jackson (who has worked with Questlove, The Roots, and who has performed at Madison Square Garden for the John Lennon 75th Birthday Concert and at Radio City Music Hall).

-In August 2020, in an interview on "How Did I Get Here?", the podcast of Johnny Goudie, a staple of the Austin music scene, she talked about her uplifting latest album, "Be Inspired", and the need for a positive message during these uncertain times.
+In August 2020, in an interview on "How Did I Get Here?", the podcast of Johnny Goudie, she talked about her latest album, "Be Inspired", and the need for a positive message during these uncertain times.

+In November 2021, she was featured in the conclusion of The New York Times article “To Breed or Not to Breed” with her song “Childree” and discussed what women go through because of their choice to not have children.
+The song has become the “anthem” for childfree women and her goal is to support their freedom.
+The song uses a cover art where it shows as many as 50 faces of women who are happy without having children.

+On Bastille Day 2023, she performed at New York’s Gantry Plaza State Park under the Gantry Towers at a free event that she co-organized with New York State Parks.